iamraajkanchan/BasicComposeApplication_Android/app/src/main/java/com/chinky/family/QuestionsAndAnswers.md

     be saved and reused when the activity is recreated.
     Non Transient data: This data sticks around even the application is closed or restarted.
 It can be saved and reused with the help of SharedPreferences, Databases and Files feature.

+# Activity
-4. What is the difference between Serialized and Parcelized data in Android?
+1. What is the difference between Serialized and Parcelized data in Android?
     Serializable:
     - It is a built-in Java interface
     - Slower: Because it uses reflection and creates more temporary objects, which can affect the application performance.